-''' This property declares the nodes which may become the ducc.head.
-This property is optional, but if specified then the node specified as ducc.head must also appear in this comma separated failover list.
-The failover list allows the agents (at boot time only) to configure themselves to employ a broker on any of the listed nodes. ducc.head.failover = ${ducc.head} The full name of the Java command. \# This specifies the full path to the JVM to be used by the DUCC processes.
-This MUST be configured.
-The installation script ducc_post_install initializes this property to full path to java in the installer's environment.
-(If the java command cannot be found, ducc_post_install exits with error.) ducc.jvm = <full-path-to-java-command> The name of the cluster as shown by the Web Server.
-This is a string used in the Web Server banner to identify the local cluster.
-It is used for informational purposes only and may be set to anything desired. ducc.cluster.name=Apache UIMA-DUCC Specify location of private resources directory.
-UIMA-3892 ducc.private.resources = ${DUCC_HOME}/resources.private Location of security home directory.
-When non-empty the userid is appended and it replaces the default of <user.home> as the location of the keys used in request validation. ducc.security.home = Name any site-local jars.
-This may be used to list site-specific jars that are required by local customizations, e.g. authentication.
-The value must be a blank-delimited list of jars relative to the DUCC_HOME/lib directory. #ducc.local.jars = Declare the type of middleware providing the JMS service used by DUCC. ducc.jms.provider=activemq | Broker #Declare the wire protocol used to communicate with ActiveMQ. ducc.broker.protocol=tcp This declares the node where the ActiveMQ broker resides.
-It MUST be updated to the actual node where the broker is running as part of DUCC installation.
-The default value will not work. ducc.broker.hostname=${ducc.head} This declares the port on which the ActiveMQ broker is listening for messages. ducc.broker.port=61617 The broker client url decoration (ie - DUCC daemons). ducc.broker.url.decoration=jms.useCompression=true '''
+ducc.head = <head-node>

+Reliable DUCC: if running reliably, then this value must comprise the blank delimited list # of nodes that are eligible to become the DUCC head node.
+Admin commands start\ducc and # stop\ducc are only allowed on the ducc.head node or any node in the ducc.head.reliable.list. # An empty ducc.head.reliable.list indicates that DUCC is not running in reliably. ducc.head.reliable.list =

+The full name of the Java command. # This specifies the full path to the JVM to be used by the DUCC processes.
+This MUST be # configured.
+The installation script ducc\post\install initializes this property to # full path to java in the installer's environment.
+(If the java command cannot be found, # ducc\post\install exits with error.) ducc.jvm = <full-path-to-java-command>

+The name of the cluster as shown by the Web Server. # This is a string used in the Web Server banner to identify the local cluster.
+It is used # for informational purposes only and may be set to anything desired. ducc.cluster.name=Apache UIMA-DUCC

+Specify location of private resources directory.
+UIMA-3892 ducc.private.resources = \${DUCC\HOME}/resources.private

+Location of security home directory.
+When non-empty the userid is appended and it replaces the # default of <user.home> as the location of the keys used in request validation. ducc.security.home =

+Name any site-local jars.

+This may be used to list site-specific jars that are required by local

+customizations, e.g. authentication.
+The value must be a blank-delimited list of jars

+relative to the DUCC\HOME/lib directory.

+#ducc.local.jars =

+Declare the type of middleware providing the JMS service used by DUCC. ducc.jms.provider=activemq

+#Declare the wire protocol used to communicate with ActiveMQ. ducc.broker.protocol=tcp

+This declares the port on which the ActiveMQ broker is listening for messages. ducc.broker.port=61617

+The broker \client\ url decoration (ie - DUCC daemons). ducc.broker.url.decoration=jms.useCompression=true&jms.prefetchPolicy.all=0